Close

 Responsible Waste Management

-The Company has carried out the following activities to ensure responsible management of waste and its traceability:
+To ensure responsible management of waste and its traceability:

-• Sub vendors who handle our recycled product or waste have also been audited.
+• Sub-vendors who handle our recycled product or waste have also been audited.

 Health